mvdan/gofumpt/README.md

 The tool is also compatible with `gofmt` and is aimed to be stable, so you can rely on it for your code as long as you pin a version of it.

+### Frequently Asked Questions

+> Why attempt to replace `gofmt` instead of building on top of it?

+Our design is to build on top of `gofmt`, and we'll never add rules which disagree with its formatting.
+So we extend `gofmt` rather than compete with it.

+The tool is a modified copy of `gofmt`, for the purpose of allowing its use as a drop-in replacement in editors and scripts.

+> Why are my module imports being grouped with standard library imports?

+Any import paths that don't start with a domain name like `foo.com` are effectively reserved by the Go toolchain.
+Otherwise, adding new standard library packages like `embed` would be a breaking change.
+See https://github.com/golang/go/issues/32819.

+Third party modules should use domain names to avoid conflicts.
+If your module is meant for local use only, you can use `foo.local`.
+For small example or test modules, `example/...` and `test/...` may be reserved if a proposal is accepted; see https://github.com/golang/go/issues/37641.

+> How can I use `gofumpt` if I already use `goimports` to replace `gofmt`?

+Most editors have replaced the `goimports` program with the same functionality provided by a language server like `gopls`.
+This mechanism is significantly faster and more powerful, since the language server has more information that is kept up to date, necessary to add missing imports.

+As such, the general recommendation is to let your editor fix your imports - either via `gopls`, such as VSCode or vim-go, or via their own custom implementation, such as GoLand.
+Then follow the install instructions above to enable the use of `gofumpt` instead of `gofmt`.

+If you want to avoid integrating with `gopls`, and are OK with the overhead of calling `goimports` from scratch on each save, you should be able to call both tools; for example, `goimports file.go && gofumpt file.go`.

 ### License

 Note that much of the code is copied from Go's `gofmt` command.
 You can tell